 If you take good care of your tent and make sure it is clean and in good repair, it should last you for a long while!
 Our Marmot tents were purchased over 5 and 10 years ago and they’re still going strong!

-If you’re camping in cooler weather, bring a warmer sleeping bag and check out our camping in cold weather tips.
+If you’re camping in cooler weather, bring a warmer sleeping bag or a good sleeping bag alternative.

 So if you’re packing for a weekend trip (Friday evening to Sunday Morning), that’s 3 T-shirts, 3 pairs of underwear, 4 pairs of socks, 1 long sleeve shirt, and 1 sweatshirt per camper.
 Daddy critter will pack one less of everything, considering he’s already wearing his Friday outfit when we get there.